Jaxelr/VueSimpleTemplate/Readme.md

 npm install
 ```

-Using the SpaServices from AspNet Core it will execute the webpack configurations once you build the site, or alternatively you can execute npm run dev from the command line.
-Verify the commands defined on the package.json for details.
+The ClientApp folder includes the default project created using the vue-cli 3.0.
+You can (optionally) replace the contents of the clientApp folder with your own custom vue project, since this template interacts directly with the vue commands, for building and debugging purposes.

 ---

-For the full fledge Vue Spa Service template, check ~~[here](https://github.com/aspnet/templating/tree/dev/src/Microsoft.AspNetCore.SpaTemplates/content/Vue-CSharp)~~
-__*Note on the ms template:*__ the template has been announced as retired by the [ms team](https://github.com/aspnet/Announcements/issues/289)

 ## Uninstalling

-The syntax for uninstalling is the following:
+The syntax for uninstalling from the command line is the following:

 `dotnet new -u "Vue.Simple.Template"`